KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_four_riders_and_the_waters_of_life.md

 Less chaotic.
 Less fragile.

 This is not “curing disease.”

-It is restoring conditions in which the human organism can function near its intended harmonic.
+It is restoring the conditions in which the human organism can function near its intended harmony—where the river of life runs clear, and the music of health returns.

 In Attia’s terms:
 "This is what measurably reduces the risk landscape of the Four Riders."